debashishroy00/ccom/USER.md

 # CCOM User Guide

-**Complete guide for solo developers using CCOM v0.3**
+**World-Class Enterprise Development Orchestrator for Claude Code v5.0+**

 ---

-## 🚀 **What is CCOM?**
+## 🚀 **What is CCOM v5.0+?**

-CCOM (Claude Code Orchestrator and Memory) is **the ultimate arsenal for vibe coders** - it gives Claude Code instant project intelligence with one command, eliminating the need to re-explain your project every session.
+CCOM (Claude Code Orchestrator and Memory) is now a **world-class enterprise development orchestrator** that transforms Claude Code into an enterprise-grade automation platform with advanced memory intelligence and comprehensive quality analysis.

-**Think of it as your coding safety net with a perfect memory** - it instantly understands your project, catches issues before they become problems, and automates all the boring stuff so you can focus on building features.
+**Think of it as your AI-powered senior developer** - it provides instant project intelligence, enterprise-grade validation, advanced memory learning, and comprehensive workflow automation so you can focus on building amazing features.

 ---